jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/index.rst

 * :ref:`how to manually run tests`
 * :ref:`how to run the tests automatically`
 * :ref:`how to stop the automated tests`
-* :ref:`how to make a virtual environment`
 * :ref:`how to activate a virtual environment`
 * :ref:`how to deactivate a virtual environment`
 * :ref:`how to write text to a file`
 * :ref:`how to install Python packages with uv`
-* :ref:`how to see what packages are installed in a virtual environment`
 * :ref:`how to view all the commands typed in a terminal`
 * :ref:`how to make a shell script`
 * :ref:`how to run a shell script`